 You will come in the next day for a checkup and a test to ensure you are legal to drive without your glasses or contacts.
 If not, your vision will stabilize within a few days.

 Recovery consists of applying the drops you have been prescribed and taking care not to rub or irritate your eyes.
 Strenuous exercise should be avoided for a few weeks to keep your blood pressure stable.
 This helps with healing.
 You may find your sight fluctuates during the day.
 This will resolve as your eyes fully heal.
 LASIK surgery enjoys a very high level of patient satisfaction from our patients.
 Orange County has a number of Atlantis Eyecare clinics delivering this life changing procedure to thousands of patients each year.

 Atlantis Eyecare’s doctors are committed to your individual results – and these results are dependent upon the surgeon that you choose for your procedure.
 Our doctors at Atlantis Eyecare are highly trained and have performed over 30,000 laser vision correction and LASIK surgeries over the past 20 years.
-During our free consultation, they will take the time to find out what is important to you and how it pertains to your vision, with the ultimate goal of providing you with among the best LASIK Orange County has to offer.
+During our free consultation, they will take the time to find out what is important to you and how it pertains to your vision, with the ultimate goal of providing you with among the best LASIK surgery we can.

 Your eyes are the only ones you have – and we expect you to be fully educated before considering any procedure involving your eyesight.
 Please take some time to review the different procedures, take our self evaluation to see if you would be a candidate, and even request your free copy our LASIK visual guide.
 If you're interested in receiving LASIK in Orange County and want to learn more, please feel free to utilize the information we have here, including our Free LASIK Info Guide.